iam-akashdeep/build_script/README.md

 git clone https://github.com/iam-akashdeep/build_script.git
 ```

-Change the directory and variables according to your source.
+After that change the directory and variables according to your needs.